arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 rm /tmp/parallelRestore$$.js
 ```

-To run this script, all coordinator endpoints of the cluster have to be
+To run this script, all _Coordinator_ endpoints of the Cluster have to be
 provided.
+The script accepts all options of the tool _arangorestore_.

-The example below is a template for a cluster with 3 coordinators:
+The command below can for instance be used on a Cluster with three
+_Coordinators_:

 ```
 ./parallelRestore.js <dump-directory>